Sawtaytoes/children-first-components/NOTES.md

 - Add `VisibilityControlProvider`.
 - Add method to link multiple contexts.

-Move visibility hiding around the target.
-Might not work for modal content though.

-Need to figure out how to stretch it out to the container.

-Fix Children.only.
-Not in useEffect, but wrapping children before cloning.
+- Change `visibility` to `isVisible`.
+No reason for this to be separate anymore.
+It simplifies a lot of code too.
+Figure out what to do about `onVisibilityChange`.
+- Potentially rename `onVisibilityChange` to `onChange`.

-Try again to type with ComponentType, but specify other props are unknown.
+- Try again to type with `ComponentType` in `cloneElement`, but specify other props are unknown.
+- Move `translateProps` to `VisiblityChild` and remove it from `VisibilityTrigger` and `VisibilityTarget`.
+- Remove tight-coupling between types in `useVisibility` and `VisibilityProvider`.